 What do you think are the differences between substance use, substance abuse, chemical dependency, and addiction?
 Are there differences?
 What’s your opinion?
 My take is this: there are significant differences between them and, when viewed as a whole, they make up the spectrum of drug use.

 For a long time I viewed chemical dependency and addiction as interchangeable, they aren’t.
 I cannot stress this enough, the thresholds for each stage of the spectrum differ from person to person.
 This is the roadmap to what people have commonly referred to as the rabbit hole of drugs.
 I know because it’s a road I’ve traveled.
-The problems that arise at each stage of the spectrum become progressively more detrimental the farther down the rabbit hole you go.
+The problems that arise at each stage become progressively more detrimental the farther down the rabbit hole you go.

 If a substance user can quit, and once the substance has left their system, they no longer crave or obsess about the substance.
 This person is not suffering from addiction.
-If the same substance user is noticing that their using is out of control and are still unable to stop, they are now abusing the substance, they may in fact suffer from addiction.
+If the same substance user is noticing that their using is out of control and are still unable to stop, they are now abusing the substance, they may in fact suffer from addiction.– SummitBHS.com

 Now addiction, according to The American Society of Addiction Medicine (ASAM) it’s a “primary, chronic disease of brain reward, motivation, memory and related circuitry dysfunction leading to characteristic biological, psychological, social and spiritual manifestations.
 This is reflected in an individual pathologically pursuing reward and/or relief by substance use and other behaviors.”
 Or as I put it, addiction is a fundamental confusion, or misunderstanding, between pleasure and happiness.